 If not, you may wish to eliminate, or reduce investment, in companies that don’t line up with your values.

-So, now I have a smaller, cheaper, more profitable stock portfolio to give me higher expected returns.
-I have a shorter-term, higher-quality bond portfolio to stabilize my account during the tough market conditions.
+So, now I aim to have a smaller, cheaper, more profitable stock portfolio to give me higher expected returns.
+I aim to have a shorter-term, higher-quality bond portfolio to stabilize my account during the tough market conditions.
 And, I’m investing in companies whose values align with my own.

-By using a filtering princess akin to gold panning, you’ve improved your expected investment experience considerably by giving up some diversification in exchange for portfolio characteristics more aligned with your needs and preferences.
+By using a filtering princess akin to gold panning, you may improve your expected investment experience considerably by giving up some diversification in exchange for portfolio characteristics more aligned with your needs and preferences.